knpuniversity/oauth/knpu/authorization-code.rst

 ------------------------

 Before TopCluck can make an API request to COOP to count my eggs, I need to authorize it.
-On the homepage, there's already and Authorize link, which just prints a message right now.
+On the homepage, there's already an Authorize link, which just prints a message right now.

 The code behind this URL lives in the ``src/OAuth2Demo/Client/Controllers/CoopOAuthController.php``